nondejus/AwesomeUnityCommunity/README.md

 * [Advanced Algorithms](https://github.com/justcoding121/Advanced-Algorithms "") - 100+ algorithms & data structures generically implemented in C#.
 * [Unity Delaunay](https://github.com/OskarSigvardsson/unity-delaunay) - A Delaunay/Voronoi library for Unity, and a simple destruction effect. (#LIBRARIES)
 * [UnityOctree](https://github.com/Unity-Technologies/UnityOctree) - A dynamic, loose octree implementation for Unity written in C#.
+* [Ring Buffer](https://bitbucket.org/sirgru/ring_buffer) - This is a very simple implementation of a RingBuffer<T>, without any excessive API and without thread safety.
+It presumes usage of value-type elements.
 * [Unity-LineSegmentsIntersection](https://github.com/setchi/Unity-LineSegmentsIntersection "") - Line segments intersection for Unity.

 ### Attributes <a name="attributes"></a>